ferdymercury/PythonInstallGuide/Miniforge.md

 ```
 (base) C:\Users\username>conda init --reverse cmd.exe powershell
 ```
-10) Close that window and then open a Power Shell window by typing power shell in the search bar
+10) Next, close that window and then open a __Power Shell__ window by typing power shell in the search bar

 ![](/images/CondaInit_A.png)
 ![](/images/CondaInit_B.png)